lawleyjw/lawleyjw.github.io/_pages/research.md

 author_profile: true
 ---

 My research falls into three main areas: **systematics (and taxonomy)**, **molecular biology** and **biogreography**.
 Research projects often involve a combination of these areas to investigate morphological change, speciation and macroevolutionary patterns.
-For published outcomes from research projects and collaborations, see full list of [publications](https://lawleyjw.com/publications/).
+For published outcomes from projects and collaborations, see full list of [publications](https://lawleyjw.com/publications/).

 ## Key projects